patricklafrance/shelby/README.md

 Shelby comes with a set of native property extenders that are registered by default.
 Those property extenders offers advanced subscriptions, transactions and much more.

-If you dont need one (or all) of the native property extender you can easily remove it.
+If you dont need one (or all) of the native property extender you can easily remove them.

 ```javascript
 Shelby.ViewModel.removeEditExtender();